 Applications are accepted to the Entry-Level Professional Doctor of Occupational Therapy program on a rolling basis.

-- As the program begins in the Summer I session, applications are accepted until February 15 of the same year the applicant plans to matriculate.
+- As the program begins in the Summer I session, applications are accepted until March 15 of the same year the applicant plans to matriculate.

 - Interviews are required and offered to the most qualified candidates.

-- Applicants are notified of their acceptance by March 1.
+- Applicants are notified of their acceptance by April 1.